joedf/stahky/README.md

 A take on [stacky](https://github.com/pawelt/stacky) in AutoHotkey (AHK) for Windows 10

 ## Usage
-- Drag a folder with shortcuts, programs and files onto stahky
+- Drag a folder with shortcuts, programs and files onto Stahky
   - A taskbar pinnable icon will be created in the same folder as Stahky itself.
   - You should edit the shortcut's icon before pinning it.
   - Once pinned, you can delete the shortcut file.